robinsonj/CSC667_GroupProject/README.md

-CSC667_GroupProject README
+CSC667_GroupProject
 ==========
 Basic rails application built by group for CSC 667.

-By: Pavitra, Suchi, Marco, Joe.
+By: Pavitra Kansara, Suchi Vora, Marco Chin, and Joe Robinson.

 About
 ==========